one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Use virtual environments to develop Python code.md

 * Allows you to:
   * Install Python applications in isolated environments
-  * Run Python applications globally as if they were installed globally
+  * Run Python applications locally as if they were installed globally
   * Easily upgrade or uninstall applications

 ```shell